DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |FindPrevious| replace:: find the previous occurrence of the same text within the current screen element
 .. |ForceCrash| replace:: force a user interface action crash
 .. |Gallery| replace:: go to the Gallery app
-.. |HelpText| replace:: go to the plain text version of the user interface manual
-.. |HelpHTML| replace:: go to the HTML version of the user interface manual
 .. |Home| replace:: the keyboard Home key
 .. |HomeKey| replace:: the Android Home key
 .. |LiteraryBrailleOff| replace:: select computer braille (eight dots) mode